kalyanb-iprogrammer/task-management-mern-app/README.md

 ### Built With

 This is a MERN project.
-Used <a href="https://mongoosejs.com/">Mongoose</a> ORM for mongodb.
+Used <a href="https://sequelize.org/">Sequelize</a> ORM for MySQL.

 - [![Mongo][MySQL]][MySQL-url]
 - [![Express][Express.js]][Express-url]